TanMan-CAL/academia-pro/README.md

 **Created by Kartik B, Rijwal S, Tanmay S**

 ## About the Project
 **CNLC AcademiaPro** is a full-stack web application developed for the FBLA-CNLC Programming Demonstration.
-The application helps teachers track student participation in school events and encourages students to engage actively.
+The application helps teachers track student participation in school events and encourages students to engage actively through a random prize system.

 Built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js), the platform prioritizes secure user authentication and seamless user experience.

----

-## Features
-- **Student Participation Tracking**: Monitor and record student engagement in events.
-- **Encouragement System**: Motivate students to participate through rewards or recognition systems.
-- **Secure Authentication**: Implemented using JWT, Redux Toolkit, and middleware programs.

 ---